Sedgefield Country Club

 Sedgefield Country Club is a country club in the eastern United States, located in Greensboro, North Carolina, southwest of the city center.
-Established in 1925, it is primarily known for its golf course and the PGA Tour event it has held since 2008: the Wyndham Championship, formerly the Greater Greensboro Chrysler Classic, and the Greater Greensboro Open (GGO).
+Established in 1926, it is primarily known for its golf course and the PGA Tour event it has held annually since 2008: the Wyndham Championship, formerly the Greater Greensboro Chrysler Classic, and the Greater Greensboro Open (GGO).
 It also hosted the tournament from 1938 to 1976 (alternating some years with Starmount Forest Country Club).